15 Small Business Ideas for Teens That Actually Make Money

 • Simple treats

-Earning potential: $50-$500/month or more
+Earning Potential: $50-$500/month or more

-Skills needed: Basic baking knowledge and consistency
+Skills Needed: Basic baking knowledge and consistency

 Start with small batches and see what types of items really sell.
 People love homemade stuff and you can utilize this chance to turn it into a small business.

-9. YouTube Channel or Content Creation
+8. YouTube Channel or Content Creation

 YouTube channel

 This one takes time, but it can grow big if you stay consistent.
+Also, you must be aware of important YouTube or platform policies and stay away from people who promise big numbers in months.

 You can create content around: